shortnd/nu-rock-stack/README.md

 Now that every is set up you can commit and push your changes to your repo.
 Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.

 If you run into any issues deploying to Fly, make sure you've followed all of the steps above and if you have, then post as many details about your deployment (including your app name) to [the Fly support community](https://community.fly.io).
-They're normally pretty responsive over there and hopefully can help resolve any of your deployment issues and questions.
+They're normally pretty responsive over there and hopefully can help resolve any of your deployment issues and questions. -->

 ### Multi-region deploys

-Once you have your site and database running in a single region, you can add more regions by following [Fly's Scaling](https://fly.io/docs/reference/scaling/) and [Multi-region PostgreSQL](https://fly.io/docs/getting-started/multi-region-databases/) docs.
+Once you have your site and database running in a single region, you can add more regions by following [Fly's Scaling](https://fly.io/docs/reference/scaling/).

 Make certain to set a `PRIMARY_REGION` environment variable for your app.
 You can use `[env]` config in the `fly.toml` to set that to the region you want to use as the primary region for both your app and database.